Last updated Wednesday, Oct. 14

 The park remains open during regular operating hours.
 Please note the park has suspended all game cart operations until further notice, and the Children's Park is closed.
 Food trucks have resumed service and My Best Friend's Park (dog park) is open.
 Boot camp and yoga classes have resumed.
 Classes are limited to 25 participants and pre-registration is required.
-Please note, fitness classes are currently canceled.
-They will resume Saturday, July 11.

 The Dallas location is now open.
 Tickets are available for purchase here.

 The museum is now open.
 Visit here for more information.

 The Dallas Museum of Illusions is now open.
 Tickets are available for purchase online as well as information on safety protocols and guidelines the museum is implementing.

 The museum is now open.

 Sweet Tooth Hotel is now open with their new exhibit, Intangible - A Fiber Fairytale.